Anthropophagy and Cannibalism: The Types, Causes and Effects

 The Taste of Human’s Flesh

 How does a human’s flesh taste like?
 As we have seen that eating human’s flesh is addictive, it goes without reasoning it does taste good, somehow, for those who enjoy eating human's flesh.
-Some cannibals who were arrested especially in the western and European countries stated it tasted like beef and/or veal.
+Some cannibals who were arrested especially in the western and European countries stated human's flesh tastes like beef and/or veal.
 It is odorless and is so sweet, sweeter than pork.

 Interview with a Cannibal